Marie Louise de La Tour d'Auvergne: Ancestry and early life

-The marriage of Louise's parents was strained and unhappy.
-Her mother, who had been promised a quasi-royal position, was dismayed when she was treated like other duchesses at court.
-Her father was known for womanising, heavy drinking, fighting, and gambling, and he accrued heavy debts.
-His contemporaries nevertheless considered him "a man of honour and integrity", and he enjoyed King Louis XV's favour and even friendship.
-In 1730, he inherited the titles of grand chamberlain, grand master, and grand squire from his father, as well as the sovereign Duchy of Bouillon.
-The family lived in one of Paris' most luxurious palaces, the Hôtel de Bouillon.
+The marriage of Louise's parents was strained and often unhappy, although letters by Charlotte from the late 1730s show love and affection for her husband.
+Charlotte had been promised a quasi-royal position by her in-laws, and was dismayed to be treated like other duchesses at the French court, so she chose to live in social isolation in Paris.
+Charles Godefroy was known for womanising, heavy drinking, fighting, and gambling, and he accrued heavy debts.
+Contemporaries nevertheless considered him “a man of honour and integrity”, and he enjoyed King Louis XV's favour and friendship.
+In 1730, he inherited the titles of grand chamberlain, grand master, and grand squire from his father, as well as the Duchy of Bouillon.
+The family lived in one of Paris' most luxurious palaces, the Hôtel de Bouillon, and had a country seat, the Château de Navarre.

-Louise was raised in the Chasse-Midi Benedictine convent in Paris, one of the most fashionable boarding schools for aristocratic girls.
-She had a governess called Mademoiselle de Minières, who probably had more influence in her childhood than her mother.
-She was known by the courtesy title mademoiselle d'Auvergne or mademoiselle de Bouillon, and bore the rank of princess of Bouillon.
-As all members of the family, she was a princesse étrangère in France, entitled to the address of altesse (highness) and to sit on a tabouret in the royal presence.
+In the first years of her life, Louise was entrusted to a wet nurse, Madame Bacquet, who was still alive when Louise died in 1781.
+She was raised in the Chasse-Midi (or Cherche-Midi) convent on the rue de Chasse-Midi in Paris, belonging to the Religieuses bénédictines de Notre-Dame de Consolation (“Benedictine Sisters of Our Lady of Consolation”), one of the most fashionable boarding schools for aristocratic girls.
+She had a governess, Mademoiselle de Minières, who probably had more influence in her childhood than her mother.
+She had a younger brother, Godefroy Charles Henri, born in 1728.
+She was known by the courtesy title mademoiselle d'Auvergne or mademoiselle de Bouillon, or as the princess of Bouillon.